Welcome to the world, Fleur.

 Early this morning (after a couple of all-nighters), we launched the latest PeekYou product – a Google search that displays the owners of the websites directly next to the search results (or the people referenced within them).
 The search results are generated with Google’s Custom Search engine — so you get the same exact results as you would expect from any Google search — but you get the added bonus of seeing the people behind those search results.

 I recently won first place on an AltSearchEngines essay competition.
 Charles Knight asked readers of his new blog to contribute ideas on how alternative search engines can increase their collective market share.
 Here is my entry.

 Interviewed on BBC today regarding RateMyTeachers in the UK.
-Listen here (Real Player required)

 Kejda and I blogged our trip to Albania.
 Check it out here.